kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

        ```
       Note: The topology label needs to be set on the individual Machine objects as well.
     1. Creates the Machine Deployment object in the API server.
+6. MachineHealthCheck object creation
+   1. For each `Cluster.spec.topology.workers.machineDeployments` with `ClusterClass.spec.workers.machineDeployments[i].machineDeploymentClass` defined create a MachineHealthCheck with the label `topology.cluster.x-k8s.io/deployment-name: <machine-deployment-topology-name>` as the selector and set the `clusterName` field from the cluster.
+   2. If `Cluster.spec.topology.controlPlane.machineHealthCheckClass` is set create a MachineHealthCheck with the label `cluster.x-k8s.io/control-plane` as the selector and set the `clusterName` field from the cluster.

 ![Creation of cluster with ClusterClass](./images/cluster-class/create.png)

 ##### Update an existing Cluster using ClusterClass